johnwax/pyback/README.md

 7- run a fork bomb on victim machine, just for fun:)
 8- persistance using REGKEY (windows only)
 9- client or server connection wait (one time only, no reconnecting yet)
+10- dump registry hash files (can be manually downloaded and cracked with impacket-secret or impacket-secretsdump )

 # Usage
 `pip install -r requirments.txt`